mbarabash-gtchs/Senior-Project/History of Development/README.md

 Note: all coding was done within jupyter.
-I have uploaded the source code for my layers of the neural network.
+I have uploaded the source code for my layers of the neural network here, but their implementation can be seen in the Takeaway directory.

 Also please note: "model" refers to the appended layers themselves.
 "Full model" refers to both the appended layers as well as the code that trains the model.